 Here, we chose two colors that are on the opposite ends of the color wheel (called complimentary colors), a spicy orange and a cool blue.
 Colors look extra rich and vibrant when placed next to to complimentary colors, making the overall look much more dramatic.
 Individually, they look nice, but together they really sing!

 If you’re starting from scratch, find a fabric, an art print, or an accessory as a jumping off point.
 For example, we picked the gorgeous plaid throw on the back of the sofa and let it inspire the rest of the space.
 The spicy orange and navy are both found in the blanket, so we picked pillows in solid shades for maximum color impact!

-If you want a group of pillows in just one color, choose three different fabrics that work together.
+If you are choosing throw pillows in a group of just one color, opt for three different fabrics that work together.
 We used a very organic, bold print as our jumping off point (the floral pattern in the center), and we balanced the color on the sofa with bold velvet pillows in the corner and plaid pillows in the middle.